 Landing craft ferries.
 Used in sheltered waters where car ferries are needed for short-haul routes.
 Island example crossing from Pounta, Paros to Antiparos.

 Catamarans.
 The last 15 years or so has seen a steady increase in these vessels arrive in the Aegean, several with car carrying facilities.
 Most are classed as “High Speed” vessels.
 Offering a fast air-conditioned crossing in flat seas.
 They remain summer boats, with few running during the low season “winter” months.
 Fares are normally close to double regular ferry prices.
 For high season its recommended to book ahead and in good time before your departure date.

 Hydrofoils.
 Known throughout Greece as “Delphini” (i.e Dolphins).
 Travelling at twice the speed of the average ferry, and carry around 140 passengers.
 Rarely operating in the low season’s winter months.
 All fitted out with aircraft style seats divided between bow, central and rear cabins.
-Noise buggers.
+Noisy buggers.